Manual

 • sort — the field to sort by (varies by endpoint)

-Responses include the items for the current page plus metadata: total number of items, total number of pages, current page number, and page size.
+Responses include the items for the current page plus metadata: total items, total pages, current page number, and page size.
 This gives you everything you need to build pagination controls in your own UI.

 Filtering

 Most list endpoints support filtering parameters specific to the entity type.
-The term parameter provides free-text search across relevant fields — for identities, it searches across identifier, display name, email, and username.
+The term parameter provides free-text search across relevant fields.
+For identities, it searches identifier, display name, email, and username.
 For events, it searches event name, IP address, and identity.
 For devices, it searches fingerprint, IP, city, country, and user agent.

 Structured filters are also available.
 Identity endpoints accept score range parameters.
 Event endpoints accept identity and fingerprint filters.
 Alert endpoints accept status and severity filters.
-All filters combine freely — you can use multiple filters in a single request to narrow down results precisely.
+All filters combine freely — use multiple filters in a single request to narrow results precisely.

 API Design Conventions